tobek/laminae/09-led.md

 - questions
 - future research
 - environment maybe
-    - Everything is black and white - maybe CED? or NNP. or LGP?
-CNP, LED
+    - Everything is black and white - maybe CED? or NNP. or CNP, LED
     - Medieval illuminated manuscripts LED?
         - both the overaching style, and them as actual objects in the place
 - possible elements
-    - ritual border
+    - ritual border - used in LEP now but could reuse in a slightly different way here
     - glitch: the only way to know something is by knowing how it breaks, and everything breaks in a way that's unique to the thing.
 NED or LED or LND. - and then how it heals
     - Some destructiveness focusing on sloth/inertia - activity is actively punished, but in the laziest way possible.
 If too proactively punishing, the punishment is punished. maybe CED or LED. wait but inertia is XXP?
     - artisan bureaucracy LED LND